-- Possess, use, give, or sell alcohol or an illegal drug.
-(Also see DAEP Placement and Expulsion for mandatory and permissive consequences under state law.) - Possess or sell seeds or pieces of marijuana in less than a usable amount.
-Possess, use, give, or sell paraphernalia related to any prohibited substance.
+- Possess or sell seeds or pieces of marijuana in less than a usable amount.
+(For illegal drugs, alcohol, and inhalants see DAEP Placement and Expulsion.) - Possess, use, give, or sell paraphernalia related to any prohibited substance.
 (See glossary for "paraphernalia.") - Possess, use, abuse, or sell look-alike drugs or attempt to pass items off as drugs or contraband. - Abuse the student's own prescription drug, give a prescription drug to another student, or possess or be under the influence of another person's prescription drug on school property or at a school-related event.
 (See glossary for "abuse.") - Abuse over-the-counter drugs.
 (See glossary for "abuse.")
 Be under the influence of prescription or over-the-counter drugs that cause impairment of the physical or mental faculties.
 (See glossary for "under the influence.") - Have or take prescription drugs or over-the-counter drugs at school other than as provided by district policy.